gqrx-sdr/gqrx/README.md

 The source code is hosted on Github: https://github.com/csete/gqrx

 To compile gqrx from source you need the following dependencies:
-- GNU Radio 3.7 with the following components:
+- GNU Radio 3.8 with the following components:
     - gnuradio-runtime
     - gnuradio-analog
-    - gnuradio-digital
+    - gnuradio-audio
     - gnuradio-blocks
-    - gnuradio-filter
+    - gnuradio-digital
     - gnuradio-fft
-    - gnuradio-audio
+    - gnuradio-filter
     - gnuradio-pmt
 - The gr-iqbalance library (optional)
 - Drivers for the hardware you want to have support for: